 It’s rough out there.
 It’s OK to pamper yourself.

-As COVID-19 continues to spread and news of the virus provides a daily, ever-present source of stress, it’s important to remember that someday this outbreak will end.
+As COVID-19 continues to spread and news of the virus provides a daily, ever-present source of stress, it’s important to remember that this is still a relatively new challenge for everyone.

 But Rev. Kevin Massey, Advocate Aurora Health’s vice president of mission and spiritual care, sees some similarities between how people are feeling now and how they felt after the Sept.
 11 terrorist attacks.
 In the aftermath, he worked as a chaplain at Ground Zero in New York City.